Convert Circle Per Second to Turn Per Second

 Circle Per Second to Turn Per Second Conversion

-The conversion of unit Circle Per Second to unit Circle Per Second is very simple.
+The conversion of unit Circle Per Second to unit Turn Per Second is very simple.
 Since, as discussed above, One Circle Per Second is equal to 1 Turn Per Second.
 So, to convert Circle Per Second to Turn Per Second, we must multiply no of Circle Per Second to 1.
 Example:-

 Circle Per Second Turn Per Second